Erlemar/dswok/Papers/SpERT. Span-based Joint Entity and Relation Extraction with Transformer Pre-training.md

 ### Span Classification

-Bert embeddings of all words in spans are combines using fusion = maxpooling (but it is possible to use other approaches).
+[[BERT]] embeddings of all words in spans are combines using fusion = maxpooling (but it is possible to use other approaches).

 Width embeddings are concatenated to the span embedding.
 For each span length, there is a separate width embedding (like we have different width embeddings for spans with widths 1, 2, 3, and so on).
 And these embeddings are trainable.